What is ARD?

 ARD for DUI, Marijuana Possession, Furnishing Alcohol to Minors

 Many people charged with relatively minor, non-violent misdemeanor offenses such as DUI, Furnishing Alcohol to Minors, Possession of a Small Amount of Marijuana or Possession of Paraphernalia, Theft, Possession of False Identification, or False Reports to Law Enforcement are approved to participate in the ARD program in many counties across Pennsylvania.
-Some counties accept minor assault charges, such as Simple Assault, into the ARD program, but, others, such as Centre County, do not allow assault-related criminal charges to be considered for participation in the ARD program.
 Many counties do not permit ARD participation for felony drug delivery or possession with intent to deliver charges.